Lokanayak Omeo Kumar Das College: History

 LOKD College was established on 15 July 1970.
 During its inception it was named Dhekiajuli College but later on, in the year 1975, it was renamed to Lokanayak Omeo Kumar Das College after Late Omeo Kumar Das, the first Education Minister of Assam in Independent India.

 At present it imparts education to more than 3500 students with three faculties: Arts, Science and Commerce.
 The college is affiliated to Gauhati University.

 Originally, the college offered education in higher secondary and degree only in Arts.
 However, in the latter part of the eighties, the need for the Science was strongly felt and in 1992 the college introduced the Science faculty with well-equipped laboratory facilities.
 To meet the growing demand opened by the corporate enterprises, the college started the B.Com Three Years Degree Course in the session 2010–11.
 The college maintains the Commerce Stream mainly from its own generated economic resources.

 Geography

 The college is situated at the gateway of Dhekiajuli by NH-15 in a 16-acre-plot.

 Motto

-The motto of the college is: tamasho ma jyotirgamai, which translates to "lead us from darkness to light".
+The motto of the college is: tamaso maa jyotirgamaya, which translates to "lead us from darkness to light".